jennybc/happy-git-with-r/12_connect-ssh-keys.Rmd

 Click Add SSH key.

-Confirm the action by entering your GitHub password
+Confirm the action by entering your GitHub password.